-Please submit a CV and cover letter describing your qualifications and interest in this position to firstname.lastname@example.org, and include “Climate Science Fellowship Application” in the email subject line.
+Please submit a CV and cover letter describing your qualifications and interest in this position to firstname.lastname@example.org, and include “Social Scientist Application” in the email subject line.

-Applications received before January 31, 2022, may receive priority consideration.
-The interview process will begin in February 2022.
+Applications received before May 1, 2023, may receive priority consideration.
 Additional applications may be reviewed on a rolling basis thereafter until a candidate is appointed.

 The Aspen Global Change Institute is committed to providing an equal employment opportunity for all applicants and to ensuring an inclusive work environment free of discrimination and harassment.
 We welcome people of all identities, backgrounds, and experiences to apply.

-If you feel you do not meet all the listed qualifications but are capable of accomplishing the aims of this position, we encourage your application.
+If you feel you do not meet all the listed qualifications but can accomplish the aims of this position, we encourage you to apply.
 You will have the opportunity to share additional details about your work experience that are not reflected in a traditional resume.
 Our employment decisions are based on our organizational needs, job requirements, and individual qualifications, without regard to race, gender, sexual orientation, religion, family or parental status, disability, age, national origin, or any other protected status.